DMM TOC > 600 Basic Standards for All Mailing Services|

 d.
 The presenter must be authorized by Business Mailer Support to submit Standard Mail mailings that contain both Regular and Nonprofit price pieces under the applicable standards.

 e.
-Each piece in the mailing for which barcodes are applied by an MLOCR must bear an automation marking that also describes the method of postage payment and the price of postage affixed for metered and precanceled stamp mail or other postage information for permit imprint mail as described in 705.5.0, First-Class Mail or Standard Mail Mailings With Different Payment Methods.
+Each piece in the mailing for which barcodes are applied by an MLOCR must bear an automation marking that also describes the method of postage payment and the price of postage affixed for metered and precanceled stamp mail or other postage information for permit imprint mail as described in 705.5.0.

 f.
 Each mailing refund request must be for at least $50 in postage.
 Customers may not combine multiple postage statements on a single Form 3533 to reach the $50 minimum threshold.